teohan-eksi/Serious-Tracker/README.md

-Tracking time to better manage it.
+Track your time to better manage it.

 There are two main features, a timer and a stopwatch.
-Use them to measure time and keep track of how much time you spent on what by saving your records to the database.
+Use them to measure time and keep track of how much time you spent by saving your records to the database.